Dina Boluarte: Peru's first female president

 There has long been a woman trying - and failing - to become Peru's first female president.

-But in a surprising turn of events, the woman is the relatively unknown Dina Boluarte, and not Keiko Fujimori, who had run for the office three times and lost.
+But in a surprising turn of events, the woman to be sworn in as Peru's new leader on Wednesday was the relatively unknown Dina Boluarte, and not Keiko Fujimori, who had run for the office three times and lost.

 Ms Boluarte, a 60-year-old former lawyer, became president almost by accident after her predecessor, Pedro Castillo, was impeached by Congress following his attempt to dissolve the legislative body.